 Italian Lemon Desserts

 Lemon is a very common flavor when it comes to Italian desserts.
-You may think of lemon gelato when you think of Italian lemon desserts, but many baked goods feature this fresh flavor.

 One of the most poplar Italian lemon desserts is Lemon Ricotta Cake.
 This moist and slightly dense cake is simple to make is perfect for a light dessert or decadent breakfast.